tasmanianfox/MpdfPortBundle/README.md

 Warning
 ==============================================
-* By default the bundle adds to constructor of mPDF class two attributes 'utf-8' and 'A4'.
+* By default the bundle adds the two attributes 'utf-8' and 'A4' to the mPDF class constructor.
 To turn off these options, use setAddDefaultConstructorArgs method:
 <pre><code>$mpdfService->setAddDefaultConstructorArgs(false);
 </code></pre>

-* As the bundle inserts by default the first two arguments to mPDF constructor, additional constructor arguments should start from the 3rd argument (default_font_size).
+* As the bundle inserts the first two arguments to mPDF constructor by default, additional constructor arguments should start from the 3rd argument (default_font_size).

 * If setAddDefaultConstructorArgs(false) method is called, additional arguments for constructor should start from the first one (mode).